mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Bogdanov affair](https://en.wikipedia.org/w/index.php?title=Bogdanov_affair&oldid=1183687764) - The Bogdanov affair was an academic dispute regarding the legitimacy of a series of theoretical physics papers written by French twins Igor and Grichka Bogdanov (alternatively spelled Bogdanoff).
+The papers were published in reputable scientific journals, and were alleged by their authors to culminate in a theory for describing what occurred before ...

 - [Snowplow Game](https://en.wikipedia.org/w/index.php?title=Snowplow_Game&oldid=1189473593) - The Snowplow Game was a regular-season game played between the Miami Dolphins and New England Patriots on December 12, 1982, at Schaefer Stadium in Foxborough, Massachusetts.
 Due in part to icy conditions, the game remained scoreless until late in the fourth quarter, when the snowplow operator was called in to clear a spot on the snowy field specifi...

 - [Carbuncle Cup](https://en.wikipedia.org/w/index.php?title=Carbuncle_Cup&oldid=1147643079) - The Carbuncle Cup was an architecture prize, given annually by the magazine Building Design to "the ugliest building in the United Kingdom completed in the last 12 months".
 It was intended to be a humorous response to the prestigious Stirling Prize, given by the Royal Institute of British Architects.The cup was launched in 2006, with the first winne...